Configuring a Burp Intruder attack

 The main Intruder UI lets you configure multiple attacks simultaneously, each in its own tab.
 When you send requests to Intruder, each one is opened in its own numbered tab.
 Each attack configuration tab contains several sub-tabs that are used to configure the attack.
 Use the links below for help on the details of each tab:

-- Positions - This is used to configure the request template for the attack, together with payload positions, and the attack type (this determines the way in which payloads are assigned to payload positions).
+- Positions - This is used to configure details of the target server for attack and a request template, together with payload positions, and the attack type (this determines the way in which payloads are assigned to payload positions).

 - Payloads - This is used to configure one or more sets of payloads, which will be placed into payload positions during the attack.

 - Resource Pool - This is used to allocate Intruder resources.
 You can control settings including throttling.

 - Options - This is used to configure numerous other options affecting the attack.